diffblue/gitlab/doc/user/clusters/agent/index.md

    }
    ```

-1. Remove an Agent record with GraphQL by deleting the `clusterAgent` and the `clusterAgentToken`.
+1. Remove an agent record with GraphQL by deleting the `clusterAgentToken`.

    ```graphql
    mutation deleteAgent {